rchesak/price-forecasting/README.md

 On average, the selected model forecasts avocado prices within 11 cents of the true value (**mean absolute error = 0.113**, unit = USD, forecasting one week ahead).

 ### One-week ahead forecasts
+You can see that the model relies heavily on last week's price to predict this week's price.
+This is often the case in time series analysis, and especially with price data which tend to be influenced by a complex arrray of factors.

 <img src="https://i.imgur.com/h9QbABw.png" width="800">
 <img src="https://i.imgur.com/R7ETZdg.png" width="800">